US warns Pacific islands about Chinese bid for undersea cable project: sources

 The US Commerce Department publicly lists Huawei Marine on its so-called "Entity List" - known as a blacklist - which restricts the sale of US goods and technology to the company.

-Huawei Tech Investment Co retains a small stake in Huawei Marine, company filings show.
+Huawei Tech Investment retains a small stake in Huawei Marine, company filings show.

 In 2018, Australia largely paid for an undersea internet cable system for its Pacific neighbours, Papua New Guinea and Solomon Islands, shutting out rival plans from Huawei Marine, then majority-owned by Huawei Technologies.